Laser-induced topological phases in monolayer amorphous carbon

 where ${\rm sig}$ is the signature of a matrix, counting the difference between the number of positive and negative eigenvalues.
-The numerical computation of the Chern number is made more efficient using LDLT decomposition, see End Matter.
-The topological index $C_{x,y,E}$ is both space- and energy-resolved and counts the number of boundary modes that cross through $E$; it is $0$ outside of the system and takes a uniform finite value in the bulk, see End Matter Figs.~\ref{Fig:SM2} and \ref{Fig:SM2-2} for plots of $C_{x,y,E}$ in real space.
+The numerical computation of the Chern number is made more efficient using LDLT decomposition, see SM~\cite{supp}.
+The topological index $C_{x,y,E}$ is both space- and energy-resolved and counts the number of boundary modes that cross through $E$; it is $0$ outside of the system and takes a uniform finite value in the bulk, see SM~\cite{supp} for plots of $C_{x,y,E}$ in real space.
 To extract the topological invariant for the whole system, we compute $C_{x,y,E}$ at $E=0,\pi$ for each site within a central region in the bulk and construct their average $C_{0,\pi}$.
 We further generate many different amorphous configurations and denote the final averages over all configurations as $\bar{C}_{0,\pi}$.
 We also compute the variance of the Chern numbers $C_{0,\pi}$ in real space, which indicates the stability of the Chern numbers.
-Another quantity from the spectral localizer is the localizer gap, which we define in the End Matter.
+Another quantity from the spectral localizer is the localizer gap, which we define in the SM~\cite{supp}.